ShannonRoos/CTSM5.2_CropHeatStress/README.md

 # Heat stress implementations:
-New crop heat stress module is introduced.
+New crop heat stress module is introduced in a branch of CTSM5.2.019.

 i. vegetation temperature is here an optional output variable